Ricozl/travelPlanner/README.md

 # Capstone
 ***
 My final project is a travel website about Rome, Italy called ROME TRAVEL.
 The website presents images and information about activities to enjoy in Rome, organized in nine categories: Attractions, Gelaterie, Museums, Food & Caffes, Markets, Parks, Churches, Ancient Rome, and Shopping.
-By clicking on one of the categories, the User can see images and more detailed information about each offering.

-Sites
 When a category is clicked on, all of the options (images and text) in that category are displayed.
 If the user is signed-in, there are links for "Add to Favorites" and "Remove from Favorites" at the bottom of each site.
 If the user clicks "Add to Favorites", there will be a message that the site is in Favorites.
 The user can choose Favorites from the navigation bar to see all the sites in their favorites list.

 ### Map of Rome using Mapbox.com API